openhab/org.openhab.binding.zwave/doc/vda/satellitevi_0_0.md

 # Vitrum Satellite VI Vitrum touch switch satellite 6 buttons
 This describes the Z-Wave device *Vitrum Satellite VI*, manufactured by *VDA* with the thing type UID of ```vda_satellitevi_00_000```.

+The Vitrum Satellite VI supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is also able to participate in the routing of data from other devices.

 ## Overview

 When the device is in the stand-alone mode and is not included in a Z-Wave network the illuminated ring around the touch keys will light red for a moment when passing from one mode to another.